ha-netro-watering

 Netro Smart Garden Integration for Home Assistant

-hacs_badge GitHub repo size GitHub
+hacs_badge CI codecov GitHub release GitHub beta GitHub repo size GitHub

-About
+ℹ️ About

 Compatibility: developed and tested with Home Assistant 2023.4.0 and later.